flapjack/flapjack.io/source/docs/1.0/usage/Installation.md

 ```

 You should now find that flapjack and redis have started up.
 Try visiting the [flapjack web interface](http://localhost:3080).

+To install on Trusty, replace 'precise' with 'trusty' in the deb repo URL above.

 ## Installing as a gem